tolgahanuzun/TT_Platform/readme.md

 # TT Platform (Twitter And Tumblr Social Platform)

-- It will be updated soon.
+- It will be updated soon..

 - Added thread function in the project, and 9 times faster.